ldvillasica/FieldX/README.md

 These apps are for specific use-cases.
 It is developed to cater special visualization needs for soil data.
 The apps are developed with the aid of Gemini (an AI agent from Google).

-General instructions and desired outputs from which each app was design was purely from the its author.
+General instructions and desired outputs from which each app was design was purely from its author and some colleagues.

 The AI agent was used to help in generating and providing options for best implementation and script structure.